Self-portrait by Judith Leyster: Misattribution to Frans Hals

-It is unclear whether or not Leyster was a student of Frans Hals, but her style did share characteristics with his.
+It is unclear whether or not Leyster was a student of Frans Hals, but her style did share similar characteristics with his.
 This explains why some of her paintings were misattributed to him.
 The influence of Caravaggio, playing with dramatic contrasts between light and shadow, is seen in many of her works.
 The illusion of illumination along with soft, broad brushstrokes were shared by both Leyster and Hals.
 Both of their works included light, airy brushstrokes and similar subject matter.
 Leyster's work had been forgotten after she had died which led to the misattribution to Frans Hals.

-Because she did not sign many paintings, art historians would misattribute those to Frans Hals or other male Dutch painters during that time.
+Because she did not sign many paintings with her maiden name, art historians would misattribute those to Frans Hals or other male Dutch painters during that time.
 Her Self-Portrait was supposed to be executed in the 1620s by Hals and may have been among those sold as "Daughter of the artist" in early sales catalogs.
 In the eighteenth and nineteenth centuries, collectors and dealers often forged Frans Hals's signature on her paintings and covered up hers.
 The painting was sold by the Ehrich Galleries of New York on 9 May 1929 to Mr. and Mrs. Robert Woods Bliss, of Washington, D.C for 250,000 dollars.
 In 1928 W.R.
 Valentiner declared it a portrait of Leyster by Hals.
 In 1930 Gerrit David Gratama asserted that the painting was by Leyster herself, declaring that it was done while she was making a study of her painting, The Merry Trio.